 Estimates of the uncertainties associated with time-series data for this sector were made in AEA (2004), based on an understanding of the uncertainties within the sector and from discussion with industry.
-Emissions from this sector are estimated to fall within an uncertainty range of 10-25%.
 Uncertainty data from this study have been used in the uncertainty analysis presented in Annex 2.